 - Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required. - All plants, animals, artifacts and park property are protected.
 Collection, destruction or disturbance is prohibited. - Pets are permitted in designated areas only.
 Pets must be kept on a leash no longer than 6 feet and well behaved at all times. - Fishing, boating, swimming and fires are allowed in designated areas only.
-A Florida fishing license may be required. - Swim at your own risk. - Fireworks and hunting are prohibited in all Florida state parks. - Alcoholic beverage consumption is prohibited. - Become a volunteer.
+A Florida fishing license may be required. - Lifeguards are on duty only during the summer months.
+Swim at your own risk. - Fireworks and hunting are prohibited in all Florida state parks. - Alcoholic beverage consumption is prohibited. - Become a volunteer.
 Inquire at the ranger station. - Florida's state parks are committed to providing equal access to all facilities and programs.
 Should you need assistance to enable your participation, please contact the ranger station.